JanFriske/Figura-KI---Figura-AI/CONTRIBIUTING.md

 Thank you for your interest in contributing to the Figura-AI project!
 We're building an advanced, multimodular, high-performance artificial intelligence system, and we're excited to have you join us.
 Whether you're a developer, a designer, a writer, or just someone enthusiastic about AI, there's a place for you here.

 **Getting Started**
 Familiarize yourself with the project.
-Spend some time reading through the project documentation and source code to understand the project's structure and existing features.
+Spend some time reading through the project documentation and Wiki-Page of this Repository to understand the project's structure and features.

 Join our community.
 We have a vibrant and inclusive community.
 Connect with us on our forums or chat rooms and introduce yourself.
 This is a great place to ask questions and get guidance.